preservim/vim-markdown/README.md

         let g:vim_markdown_conceal = 0

+    To enable link concealment, add the following to your `.vimrc`:

+        let g:vim_markdown_conceal_links = 1

     To disable math conceal with LaTeX math syntax enabled, add the following to your `.vimrc`:

         let g:tex_conceal = ""